eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 Usage: swim.sh [COMMAND] [OPTIONS]

 Commands:
-    build           Clones/updates the necessary git repositories and builds the involved docker images provision       Provisions the Subscription Manager and the broker with initial data (users) start           Starts up all the SWIM services
+    user_config     Prompts for username/password of all the swim related users build           Clones/updates the necessary git repositories and builds the involved docker images provision       Provisions the Subscription Manager and the broker with initial data (users) start           Starts up all the SWIM services